Reversal Trading Pattern Setups

 Double Tops

-This is a reversal commodity pattern that forms after an extended upwards commodities trend.
+This is a reversal commodity pattern that forms after an extended upwards trend.
 As its name implies, this pattern is made up of two consecutive peaks that are roughly equal, with a moderate trough between.

 Summary: